Paulo Futre: International career

 Futre played 41 times for Portugal in a 12-year span, scoring six goals.
 His debut came against Finland for the UEFA Euro 1984 qualifiers, on 27 April 1983 – he was only 17 years and 204 days old, breaking a national team record.

-Futre was a member of the national team that competed in the 1986 FIFA World Cup in Mexico, playing 90 minutes in the 1–3 loss to Morocco in an eventual group stage exit.
+Futre was a member of the national team that competed in the 1986 FIFA World Cup in Mexico, playing 90 minutes in the 3–1 loss to Morocco in an eventual group-stage exit.

 Style of play

 A highly talented and creative left-footed winger whose playing style initially drew comparisons with Diego Maradona, Futre was known in particular for his explosive acceleration as well as his excellent technical ability.
-His dribbling skills, speed, flair, balance, agility and quick feet enabled him to be extremely fast with the ball at his feet and allowed him to take on several opponents.
+His dribbling skills, pace, agility and quick feet enabled him to be extremely fast with the ball at his feet and allowed him to take on several opponents.

 Due to his vision and work-rate, Futre was capable both of creating and scoring goals, and was a versatile player who was also deployed as a second striker and as an attacking midfielder on occasion during his time in Italy.
 Despite the precocious talent he demonstrated in his youth, he was also prone to injuries which greatly affected his career, leading to increasingly inconsistent performances, a poorer goalscoring rate, and a premature retirement at the age of 32.